Constants

 Run in playground

-In the program above, the value of a is 5 and the syntax of a is generic.
+In the program above, the value of c is 5 and the syntax of c is generic.
 It can represent a float, integer or even a complex number with no imaginary part.
 Hence it is possible to be assigned to any compatible type.
-The default type of these kinds of constants can be thought of as being generated on the fly depending on the context. var intVar int = a requires a to be int so it becomes an int constant. var complex64Var complex64 = a requires a to be a complex number and hence it becomes a complex constant.
+The default type of these kinds of constants can be thought of as being generated based on the context where they are used. var intVar int = c requires c to be int so it becomes an int constant. var complex64Var complex64 = c requires c to be a complex number and hence it becomes a complex constant.
 Pretty neat :).

 Numeric Expressions